Treeing Walker Coonhound

 Activity distance rating

-Food The dietary needs of a Treeing Walker Coonhound used for hunting will vary significantly from one who takes long daily walks.
+Food The dietary needs of a Treeing Walker Coonhound who hunts will vary significantly from one who takes long daily walks.
 Talk to your veterinarian about the optimal diet and quantity of food for your Treeing Walker's activity level.
-Their daily food requirements should always be split into two meals.
+TWCs should eat two meals daily.

 Alone Time Though courageous, Treeing Walker Coonhounds get bored quickly when left alone.
 They crave interaction and activity throughout the day.
 It's ideal to have a family member with them all day, if possible.